surajbarailee/instagram/README.md

-An instagram desktop clone web using React.
+An instagram desktop clone website using React.